Groundbreaking marks start of Phase 1 of MVNU stadium construction

 The stadium will be located on the extension of Yellow Jacket Drive, near Cougar Drive on the north end of campus.

 The complex will feature a stadium with turf field, lighting, seating for 500 spectators, training rooms, locker rooms, concession area, patio seating, restrooms, press box, picnic shelter/pavilion, parking and a full-size grass practice field.
 The adjacent Community Fields will feature five full-size grass fields that are easily converted into age-appropriate competition fields.

 The as-yet-unnamed stadium is part of the $20-million Access to Opportunity collaboration that encompasses four major construction projects on or near the campuses of MVNU and Mount Vernon High School/Middle School.
 The collaborative partnership will include the new Mount Vernon Avenue bridge and multi-use trail by the City of Mount Vernon, Mount Vernon City School’s Community Field House and Transportation and Maintenance Facility that includes the Yellow Jacket Drive extension, and MVNU’s stadium.

 For more information on the project, or to donate, visit www.mvnu.edu/future.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

-posted about 1 month agoPartnership enhances MVNU track & field programs
+posted 5 months agoPartnership enhances MVNU track & field programs